Ravenbrook/mps/procedure/review.rst

 2. _`.goal.prevent`: prevent future defects

 A defect is a way in which the work does not meet its requirements.

+A major defect is a defect that

+  will probably have significantly increased costs to find and fix later in the development process, for example in testing or in use.

+  -- guide.review.class.major [Needs importing.
+RB 2023-01-23]

 As with any procedure, you can vary this one to meet this purpose, but you should probably read section [Insert reference to Rationale here.